 Our school is an exciting place to learn and work.
 We are set within the South Downs National Park, in the beautiful National Trust village of Slindon, near Arundel in West Sussex.
 We take every advantage of the beautiful grounds that we have, including the forest that we have direct access to.
 Learning Outside the Classroom is at the heart of our curriculum.
-Last year we spent 2,900 participant days learning outside, comparable to a small secondary school.
+In 2019 (before the Coronavirus Pandemic) we spent 2,900 participant days learning outside, comparable to a small secondary school.
 So we do more than 'Forest School'.
 Being outside is what we do and how we learn.

 And we learn well.
 Our calm and happy school facilitates the behaviour for learning that ensures our success.
-Our Christian Values, being a Rights Respecting School and our therapeautic approach to behaviour each contribute to a climate where each of our children feel safe and are able to thrive.
-Our results speak for themselves in the progress and attainment that we have made over the last two years.
+Our Christian Values, being a Rights Respecting School and our therapeutic approach to behaviour each contribute to a climate where each of our children feel safe and are able to thrive.
+Our results speak for themselves in the progress and attainment that we make.

 We look forward to meeting you.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.